Awesome

 <div align="center"><img src="assets/logo.svg" width="500"/></div> <!-- [![GitHub Latest Release](https://img.shields.io/github/v/release/kunai-project/kunai?include_prereleases&style=for-the-badge&label=unstable )](https://github.com/kunai-project/kunai/releases) [![Documentation](https://img.shields.io/badge/docs-unstable-orange.svg?style=for-the-badge&logo=docsdotrs)](https://why.kunai.rocks/docs/next/quickstart) -->Leitmotiv

-On the implementation side, Kunai is written for its majority in Rust, leveraging the awesome Aya library so everything you'll need to run is a standalone binary embedding both all the eBPF probes and the userland program.
+On the implementation side, Kunai is predominantly written in Rust, using the robust Aya library.
+This design ensures a self-contained standalone binary, embedding both the eBPF probes and the userland processing logic for ease of deployment.

 FAQ